LDSSA/portal/docs/setup.rst

 * Create a docker image for the exercise
 * Remove exercise solutions and place it on the students repository

-This requries the following environment varibles to be setup in the CI:
+This requires the following environment variables to be setup in the CI:

 * `DOCKER_PASS`
 * `DOCKER_USER`